-- 4. Please include receipt. - 10450 Health-An exhibit that shows learning through food choices, physical activity, safe activities and skills such as first aid and CPR, careers, and healthy lifestyle choices. - 10460 Home Improvement-An exhibit that shows learning in planning, improving and caring for your home living space.
-Exhibits may include new or refinished/reclaimed/restored items.
-Exhibits showing learning about home design, furniture, home accessories, and fabrics must include information about how design elements and art principles were applied. - NEW for 2020. - 10470 Sewing and needle Arts- Constructed Item (sewn, knitted, crocheted, or other process) that shows learning and skill in sewing, knitting, crocheting, or other needle arts.
+2. Exhibit wirte-up/information must include source of inspiration and/or references indicating where the idea or information was obtained, giving credit to original author(s)/designer(s)/artist(s). - 10470 Sewing and needle Arts-Constructed Item (sewn, knitted, crocheted, or other process) that shows learning and skill in sewing, knitting, crocheting, or other needle arts.
 May include the construction of household items such as pillowcases, curtains, table runners, quilts, wall hangings, or other items.
-Exhibits in this class are not intended to be worm by humans.
+Exhibits in this class are not intended to be wom by humans.
 Exhibits should include information about application of design elements and art principles if appropriate for the exhibit. - - 10472 Sewing and Needle Arts Other Ideas/Educational Exhibits Any other educational exhibit that shows learning about sewing and needle arts including but not limited to construction techniques, use and care of fabrics and fibers, design illustrations, decorative processes, careers.
-Exhibits should include information about application of design elements and art principles if appropriate for the exhibit.
-NEW for 2020. - 10480 Other Family and Consumer Science-An exhibit that demonstrates learning about a family and consumer science topic that does not fit any previous Family Consumer Science class listed.
+Exhibits should include information about application of design elements and art principles if appropriate for the exhibit. - 10480 Other Family and Consumer Science-An exhibit that demonstrates learning about a family and consumer science topic that does not fit any previous Family Consumer Science class listed.